jeremydumoulin/evpv-simulator/README.md

 ### Open tasks

+- [ ] Check whw ORS struggles with routing when the TAZ are getting small
-- [ ] Find out why the OSMNX function to find the nearest road shows a warning
+- [ ] Speed up routing when using the road to euclidian ratio

 ### Backlog